AlibabaCloudDocs/sc/intl.en-US/Exclusive Mode/Preparation/Alibaba Cloud account and RAM user authorization.md

 Realtime Compute for Apache Flink allows you to log on to its console by using an Alibaba Cloud account or as a RAM user.
 You can use an Alibaba Cloud account to purchase Realtime Compute for Apache Flink and create projects.
 You can also authorize a RAM user to use the Realtime Compute for Apache Flink projects that are created by using an Alibaba Cloud account.

 In Realtime Compute for Apache Flink, a project belongs to an Alibaba Cloud account.
-If a project requires collaboration of multiple persons, you must use the Alibaba Cloud account + RAM user model, as shown in the following figure.
+If a project requires collaboration of multiple persons, you must use the Alibaba Cloud account + RAM user model.

 ## Alibaba Cloud account + RAM user model